opiy-org/asterisk-ari-php/README.md

     <?php

-    // Of course inject your own web socket settings here.
+    // Of course inject your own REST client settings here.
     $ariChannelsRestClient = new Channels(
         new AriRestClientSettings('asterisk', 'asterisk')
     );